Ashok0/HL2VREssentials/README.md

 # Half-Life 2 VR Essentials Modpack (v1.02)
 Last updated: October 8th, 2022

+**If you have purple textures with v1.02, install the zDak Pack.
+Fix will be added to v1.03.**

 ## Table of contents
 * [Preamble](#preamble)
 * [Installation](#installation)